Authentication in Cassandra drivers

 Ruby

-Authenticating with Kerberos
+Kerberos

 The C# driver uses the Microsoft security framework called SSPI, which supports Kerberos.
 When using the C# driver, a Kerberos ticket is obtained during system login and the driver uses that ticket to authenticate.
-The rest of this section does not apply to the DSE C# driver.
+The rest of this section does not apply to the DSE-only C# driver.

-The krb5.conf configuration file
+Kerberos configuration file

-To reference a krb5.conf file in a non-default location, set the KRB5_CONFIG environment variable to the location of krb5.conf.
+To reference a krb5.conf file in a non-default location, set the KRB5_CONFIG environment variable to the location of your krb5.conf.
 Kerberos command line tools such as kinit, klist, and kdestroy respect this variable.

-All drivers except Java and C# respect this environment variable.
+All drivers except the Java and C# drivers respect this environment variable.
 Java clients must set the java.security.krb5.conf system property to the path to the krb5.conf file at startup.
 The C# driver uses SSPI, which doesn’t use krb5.conf.

-The Kerberos ticket cache
+Kerberos ticket cache

 To use the Kerberos ticket cache, use the kinit command to authenticate with the Kerberos server and obtain a ticket.
-Verify the ticket cache contains a ticket for the successful authentication with the klist command.
-Once you verify there is a ticket in the ticket cache, an application that has been configured to use the Kerberos authentication provider is ready to run.
-If multiple principals have valid tickets in the ticket cache and no principal was specified in the application, the driver will arbitrarily choose one and use that ticket.
+Then, verify the ticket cache contains a ticket for the successful authentication with the klist command.

 Kerberos keytabs

 A keytab can be used to authenticate with Kerberos without requiring any additional credentials or a password.
 Keytab files must have their permissions set properly to restrict access.
-The permissions should be set to allow the application user to access the keytab.
+The permissions must be set to allow the application user to access the keytab.

 Proxy login and execution